School delays, shelters and roadwork: Valley braces for arctic blast

 McALLEN

-Although changes are not expected Monday, schools in McAllen will delay opening Tuesday in expectation of freezing conditions.

-Staff will report at 8 a.m. that day “unless otherwise instructed by their supervisor,” McAllen ISD said in a news release Friday.
+McAllen ISD announced Monday that the start times for its schools will be delayed on Tuesday, Jan.
+16, and Wednesday, Jan.
+17, due to the weather.

-The school district also announced that elementary schools will begin class at 9 a.m., middle schools at 9:30 a.m. and high schools at 9:45 a.m.
+The school district said elementary schools will begin class at 9:30 a.m., middle schools at 10 a.m. and high schools at 10:35 a.m.

 “The district is monitoring the weather and will post updates to parents and staff via email and text plus utilize district social media if any updates are made,” McAllen ISD said in the release.